 Zagreb: JAZU, 1951.

-UIUC Call Number: Yugoslav Reference 013 J96p
+UIUC Call Number: International & Area Studies Yugoslav Reference (SLavic) and Oak Street Facility 013 J96p

 This bibliography presents the published works (books and articles) of the Jugoslav Academy of Science and Art in Zagreb from 1867-1950.
 The first section of the bibliography lists them in chronological order by series/serial.
 The second section lists them strictly by author.
 The analytics show the contents and pagination of journal issues.
 Use the table of contents and the key to abbreviations to facilitate the search.
 See the image below for the beginning of the contents of the Academy's series Djela, knj.
 1 and 2.